Susan D. Griffith holds the

 not only personal but work-related,

 is located in two Creative Solutions offices

-in North Carolina, one on the border
+in North Carolina, ,one on Durham/Chapel Hill Blvd.

 and one in Graham (Alamance County).